SuperAuguste/zenpaper/README.md

 the docs saying otherwise, so this is not really a difference
 - Descending multi-ratios behave correctly (e.g. 3::1 and 3:2:1 are equivalent)
 - The last degree of a mode must complete the equave
+- My ADSR is really questionable and does not match xenpaper's - I'll have to look at tonejs' ADSR and replicate that

-You'll notice that the above differences are strict *additions*.
+You'll notice that the most of the above differences are strict *additions*.

 It may be wise to consider reworking the language grammar at a point in the future (potentially breaking backwards compatibility) for simplicity of implementation and usage.
 Here's an example